Tea Bags, Fill Your Own – Portable Tea Infuser Bags You’ll Just Love!

 - Sachet bags to throw into your drawers, your handbags, your suitcases, your car, etc.

 - Use to keep jewelry in.
 Especially those little backs of pierced earrings that are forever getting lost

 - Hold small office essentials like thumbtacks, paper clips, etc.

 - For those of us who cook, they make a great packet for your bouquet garni

 - Orchid fertilizer bags (my personal favorite).
 Offers slow release feeding since potted orchids have a porous growing medium where otherwise, fertilizers are not as effective

 And these are just a few off the top of my head.
 I’m sure you could probably come up with several more uses depending on your lifestyle, needs, and hobbies.

-So bottom line, whether it’s for your loose leaf tea drinking enjoyment or something entirely different, tea bags fill your own are the bomb!
+So bottom line, whether it’s for your loose leaf tea drinking enjoyment or something entirely different, the tea bags fill your own method – tea bags to fill yourself are the bomb!
 Do yourself a favor and give them a try 🙂